sysboss/percona_backup/README.md

-# Multiple Instances of Percona MySQL Backup
+# Percona Multiple Instances Backup
 Discovers running instances of Percona and initiate full backup of each instance.

 Modify pathes if needed.